The Last of Our Kind

 about the exhibition

-Based on an original short poem of the same name, The Last Of Our Kind is a portrait series that considers the last generations of people not augmented by machines or integrated with AI.
+Based on an original short poem of the same name, The Last Of Our Kind features 30 fine art photographs of portraiture and form studies.

-More recently, it has taken on a darker shadow by the appearance of covid-19, which only serves to amplify projects themes of frailty, age, and transience.
+More recently, it has also taken on a darker shadow by the appearance of covid 19, which has only served to amplify the projects' themes of frailty, and transience in a time of great change.

 While the portfolio quietly asks the question outstanding of “what will we be when being human is no longer enough for us?”, it is at heart a simple portrait series that observes moments of innocence and introspection as we age, move, and grapple with mortality and evolution.